 Alagna is a small village with a big reputation for offering some of the best powder and off piste in Italy, making the area an expert skier's paradise.

-A peaceful, rustic farming village on the far eastern fringes of the Monterosa ski area.
-The tiny hamlet of old wooden buildings, a pretty church and quiet streets make it feel distinctly different from the conventional ski resort.
-But the slopes offer some of the ski area's best off-piste opportunities.
+A small hamlet, Alagna sits on the far eastern fringes of the Monterosa ski area, linked to Champoluc and Gressoney.
+Comprised of old wooden buildings, a pretty church and quiet streets, it feel distinctly different from the conventional ski resort, instead oozing traditional Italian charm, with great food and hospitality on offer.

 The three-valley network of lifts and pistes is anything but small-scale.
 Champoluc is at one end of it and Alagna at the other; they are 17km apart as the crow flies - slightly further apart than Courchevel and Val-Thorens.
-But it's around a four-hour trip by road to get from Alagna to Champoluc if you miss the last lift.
-It was only recently that Alagna became accessible by piste from the top of the Gressoney lifts.
-Expert skiers may be inclined to regret the fact that a splendid off-piste run was sacrificed; but that's progress.
-They have plenty more bowls to play in and the black Olen piste is a cracker.
+Be warned though, it's around a four-hour trip by road to get from Alagna to Champoluc if you miss the last lift.